Found us from search engine?

 The clue is in the name: Press Release.
 It’s a company announcement to the press.
 As such, it needs to be newsworthy.

 Fortunately, with so many niche blogs, public interest magazines, and specialist websites out there, what qualifies as news is now more diversified than ever.

 Also, with 24-hour news services, local news services and a move to try and find an alternative to sensationalist “if it bleeds, it leads” storytelling, journalists are genuinely looking for interesting and unusual stories.

-By now you might be thinking, “I came here for SEO press releases!
+By now you might be thinking, “I came here for SEO press release tips!
 I just want to improve my rankings on the down low!”

-Well, that’s one ambition, and I don’t blame you for having it.
+Well, that’s one objective, and I don’t blame you for having it.
 But imagine if even one legitimate news source picked up your story and put a little post together about it.
-Imagine the leads and authority backlinks you’ll get then.
+Imagine the leads and authority backlinks you’ll get by then.

 It’s worth putting in a little time to make your news seem legitimate.
 Journalists have a nose for interesting facts that capture the attention of readers and boost engagement, so you want to give them what they want.